BUSINESS ENQUIRY: +91 8012278000 | CUSTOMER SUPPORT: 7530009999 / 044 40329999 / 044 40205050

 Gold ETFs

-Gold ETFs are financial instruments traded on stock exchanges.
-Each unit of a Gold ETF represents a specific quantity of gold, typically backed by physical gold of high purity.
-Investors buy and sell Gold ETFs through a demat and trading account, similar to shares.
+Gold ETFs are exchange-traded instruments that represent ownership of gold in electronic form.
+Each unit typically corresponds to a specific quantity of physical gold of high purity.
+Investors buy and sell Gold ETFs through a demat and trading account, similar to equity shares.

 Sovereign Gold Bonds

 Sovereign Gold Bonds are government-issued securities linked to the price of gold.
 They are issued by the Reserve Bank of India on behalf of the Government of India.
-Investors receive returns based on gold price movement, along with a fixed annual interest.
+In addition to price-linked returns, SGBs pay a fixed annual interest.

 Physical Gold vs Gold ETFs vs Sovereign Gold Bonds: Key Differences